Counselling in Cornwall – BACP Registered – Person-Centred Counsellor

 - teenage support.

-I offer sessions face to face in Truro, Helston, Redruth, Camborne and Falmouth and online sessions for the rest of Cornwall.
+I offer sessions face to face and online in Truro, Helston, Redruth, Camborne, Pool and Falmouth and online sessions for the rest of Cornwall and beyond.
 A fully qualified counsellor and therapist, I am BACP (British Association of Counsellors and Psychotherapists) registered and follow their Code of Ethics.
 Let me guide you towards positive change.

 Need to talk?
 I’m here for you.